Daniel McMorris

 Best Fit

-A program that utilizes a zone-blocking scheme on offense would be an excellent fit, as it would take advantage of his athleticism and ability to move in space.
-A patient coaching staff that will allow him time to physically develop will be key to unlocking his full potential.
+A program that utilizes a zone-blocking scheme on offense would be an ideal fit, as it would take advantage of his superior lateral mobility and agility.
+His development would be maximized by a coaching staff with a strong track record of developing offensive linemen, allowing him the time to physically mature into his frame.

 Player Comparison